TalhaUsman06/WebTechnologies/Consolidate/README.md

-# Consolidate folder
+# Consolidate Folder
-A folder to hold all the completed consolidate tasks.
+A folder to hold all the completed Consolidate tasks.